ShantiAshram/ShantiAshram/README.md

 ## Contact Information

-For inquiries, collaboration opportunities, or any questions, you can contact us our project lead Anish Kharel at kharela@berea.edu.
+For inquiries, collaboration opportunities, or any questions, you can contact our project lead Anish Kharel at kharela@berea.edu or our dev support  at shantiashramtech@gmail.com.

 ## Donations